306 Lordship Lane, London, SE22 8LY

 “We have to make that judgement about what is safe but what is clinically acceptable.
 Do we need to get people in all the time and can we go back to doing what we were doing, or can we do things slightly differently which might make us more efficient?”

 At 306 Medical Centre, we have also discovered that what patients sometimes feel is urgent, may not necessarily be considered clinically urgent.
-A recent example that comes to mind was a patient requesting a letter stating he was registered with us.
-We politely advised him that this was a non-NHS service which we did not consider clinically essential as we were prioritising essential patient care and Covid vaccinations.
-We agreed to oblige but advised that it may take some days to process but this was unacceptable to the patient who assumed we were not doing much and expected the request to be processed instantly as it was urgent for him.
-The conversation with the patient was very uncomfortable and the behaviour was tantamount to bullying us in to getting his way.
+A recent example that comes to mind was a patient requesting a letter to confirm their registration status with us.
+We politely advised the patient that this was a non-NHS service which we did not consider clinically essential as we were prioritising essential patient care.
+We agreed to oblige but advised that it may take some days to process but this was unacceptable to the patient who assumed we were not doing much and expected the request to be processed instantly as it was urgent to them.
+The conversation with the patient was very uncomfortable and the behaviour was tantamount to bullying us in to getting their way.
 We stayed calm and maintained our fair approach, always striving to help our patients where practicable.
-It seems sometimes individuals forget that we have many more patients besides them to take care of and are struggling to meet patient expectations, particularly when they are unreasonable.
+It seems sometimes individuals forget that we have many more patients to take care of and are struggling to meet patient expectations, particularly when they are unreasonable.

 “Our patients aren’t backward in coming forward, but they’re very backward in coming forward when we want them to come in for reviews!
 For example, we did about 65% of the number of smears that we would normally do in a year because that’s not an acute issue for people.”